Fair Cake-Cutting among Families

 \subsection{Group-envy-freeness and on-the-fly coalitions}

-\cite{Berliant1992Fair,Husseinov2011Theory} study the concept of \emph{group-envy-free} cake-cutting.
-Their model is the standard cake-cutting model in which the cake is divided among \emph{individuals} (and not among families as in our model).
+\cite{Berliant1992Fair,Husseinov2011Theory,todo2011generalizing} study the concept of \emph{group-envy-freeness}.
+They assume the standard model of fair division among \emph{individuals} (and not among families).
 They define a group-envy-free division as a division in which no coalition of individuals can take the pieces allocated to another coalition with the same number of individuals and re-divide the pieces among its members such that all members are weakly better-off.
-Coalitions are also studied by \cite{DallAglio2009Cooperation,DallAglio2012Finding}.
+Coalitions in cake-cutting are also studied by \cite{DallAglio2009Cooperation,DallAglio2014Finding}.

 In our setting, the families are pre-determined and the agents do not form coalitions on-the-fly.
-In an alternative model, in which agents \emph{are} allowed to form coalitions based on their preferences, the family-cake-cutting problem becomes easier.
+In an alternative model, in which agents \emph{are} allowed to form coalitions based on their preferences, the family-fair-division problem becomes easier.
 For instance, it is easy to achieve a \upr{} division with connected pieces between two coalitions: ask each agent to mark its median line, find the median of all medians, then divide the agents to two coalitions according to whether their median line is to the left or to the right of the median-of-medians.